-- In Batman: Arkham Asylum, the Riddler is convinced that Batman is a Villain with Good Publicity; he must be stealing money from criminals he catches to fund his Wonderful Toys.
+- The Riddler is convinced that Batman is a Villain with Good Publicity; he must be stealing money from criminals he catches to fund his Wonderful Toys and pay off the cops to look the other way.
 Besides his cynical belief that "no one is that selfless", he doesn't know that Bats is legitimately filthy rich and has an R&D department he can nick stuff from.

-- In a wall-breaking moment, should the player solve enough of the Riddler's riddles, he'll scold 'Batman' for looking them up on the internet.
-It becomes Entertainingly Wrong for those players who resisted the temptation to "cheat."
-Many players do resort to solving puzzles by looking them up.
+- In a wall-breaking moment, should the player solve enough of the Riddler's riddles, he'll scold "Batman" for looking them up on the internet.
+It becomes entertainingly wrong for those players who resisted the temptation to "cheat".
+Also for players who used the official strategy guide.

 - The events of Save the Prince came about because a traveling sorcerer prince who was looking for a bride saw a beautiful girl on a castle balcony and in his mind beautiful girl + castle = princess.
 When the king denied having a daughter, naturally he was lying to try and keep his intended from said sorcerer and naturally the logical response was to start turning people into stone.

 - Early in Spider-Man (PS4), Otto Octavius walks in on Peter fixing his Spider-Man suit.
 Because Peter is a prodigy scientist with a particular knack for, as Otto calls it in an audio log, guerrilla science, Otto assumes not that Peter is Spider-Man himself, but that he's the designer of Spider-Man's equipment.